AlmogVC/kaser/README.md

 }
 ```

-Else, if the service already exists in KASSEL, it's values will update.
+Else, if the service already exists in KASER, it's values will update.

 Furthermore, the AliveSignal message will contain the hostname the message arrived from.
 This hostname will be saved and linked to the service in [ServiceHost](##servicehost)